zudello/zudello-knowledge-base/Knowledge Base/6 Relationship management/Managing customer records.md

 1. Open the customers submodule
 2. Use one of these search methods:
-    - Type the customer name or code in the search bar
+    - Type the customer's name or code in the search bar
     - Filter by specific criteria
     - Change your view layout
     - Sort by different fields